-- Place cinnamon rolls into a well-buttered 9x13 glass baking dish.
+- Place cinnamon rolls into a well-buttered 9×13 baking dish.

-- Cover with a light towel; allow to rise for 1-1 1/2 hours.
+- Cover with a light towel; allow to rise in a draft free, warm location for about 1 hour.

 - Make cream cheese icing (recipe can be found here: https://thegirlinspired.com/2013/10/pumpkin-pie-cupcakes/) and spread over warm cinnamon rolls.